YU-Zhejian/LinuxMiniPrograms/Readme.md

     * `pls` All functions can be used.
     * `pss` All functions can be used.
+    * `livechat`  All functions can be used.
+    * `lcman` All functions, except colouring support, can be used.
+To avoid this question, use `--more:cat`

 * CYGWin and Git Bash: Tested.
 We provide full support for CYGWin but some of the programs may fail on Git Bash.